weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 For every x € E, f'(x) is then a function, namely, a linear transformation of R" into R™.
 But f’ is also a function: f’ maps E into L(R", R™).

-(¢) A glance at (17) shows that f is continuous at any point at which f is differentiable.
+(c) A glance at (17) shows that f is continuous at any point at which f is differentiable.

 (d) The derivative defined by (14) or (17) is often called the differential